1. Key Characteristics

-These squat little dogs aren’t as little as they seem; the Basset Hound commonly weighs up to 70 pounds.
-Only 13-15 inches high at their withers (shoulders), that means the basset is a very solid, stocky dog.
-They have powerful, short legs meant to make it easy for a hunter to keep up with them on foot and easy for the dogs to chase game down holes — especially rabbits.
+These dogs have powerful, short legs meant to make it easy for a hunter to keep up with them on foot and easy for the dogs to chase game down holes — especially rabbits.

 The breed subsequently made its way to England, where it was refined into the modern Basset Hound in the mid-1800s, arriving at the Westminster Kennel Club Dog Show in 1885.

-These dogs are often very stubborn, so the ideal owner must be the sort of person who is willing to compromise in terms of behavior.
-You most likely will not be able to train a Basset Hound to stay off your couch when you aren’t home, but you will be able to train them to stay off the couch while you are eating.
+These dogs are often very stubborn, so the ideal human must be willing to compromise in terms of behavior.
+You most likely won’t be able to train a Basset Hound to stay off your couch when you aren’t home, but you can train them to stay off the couch while you eat.